The Countess Who Wanted to be the Most Photographed Woman in the World

 The librarian perched on her little wooden podium is very kind.
 She seems to like me.
 She even shows affection for my clumsiness with the registration process.
 Like she would protect me from all the administrative vicissitudes that inevitably crop up.
 She explains to me, smiles, explains once more, goes over it again slowly, calmly, nods kindly, replaces my regular library card with another that will give me access to another that should allow me to reserve my place (“and make sure to give me back the entrance card so that I can exchange it for the exit card, which will allow me to give you your user card”).
 From one visit to the next, I forget her directives, and so I abandon myself to her benevolence, to the infinite murmuring of her instructions.
 But eventually she loses patience.

 Maybe my absentmindedness exasperates her, my excessive reliance upon her kindness concerns her, my excessive affection, an emotional gesture troubles her.
 She has a sense of decorum but she’s become irritated, it’s obvious, by the hushed conversation we had about our childhood reading habits, a few sentences she tossed off, turning her head absentmindedly, or with feigned absentmindedness, as if it were all in passing, platitudes practically, generalities about the melancholia of books once you’ve read them, then, lowering her voice again and speaking more quickly: “The thing that saddens me the most is to have lost the emotions of those first readings forever, it seems.
 I remember that Grimm fairy tale, ‘The Goose Girl’—do you know it?
 When the little girl leans over the river to confide her sorrows and the three drops of blood shed by her mother on her little handkerchief to protect her can be heard moaning, alas, alas, if your mother knew, her loving heart would break in two.
 Well, this anxiety, the sweetness of her lament, the exquisite sentiment of sadness, it was useless to reread the book, everything had disappeared,” she slid the card with my seat number toward me, “and my sobs at reading Lassie Come-Home!
 Tears!
-It was simply impossible to keep reading, impossible, but today, nothing, there’s nothing left.”“Her beauty was too great to be captured by any sort of likeness.”
+It was simply impossible to keep reading, impossible, but today, nothing, there’s nothing left.”

 To ward off more confessions, I quickly tried to make an admission myself, but another patron had by then appeared and taken his card, throwing me a reproachful look.
 And now she takes everything back, her kindness, her murmurs, her avowals.
 She even neglects to tell me about the locker, indicating with a brusque gesture which card I should hand over.
 Henceforth her face is plunged into shadow, perhaps because of the splash of light falling from the high window.
 I take my entrance card and advance into the mingled whispers of pages turning, between the rustling and the flapping of paper, between the toppled sheaves.
 I advance among bodies hunched over heaps, faces turned away from the sky, turning toward it occasionally, as if rising back up from the depths, inspired, coming up to take a breath, but always blinded and with no desire to see.